The fragile nature of road transportation networks

 \subsection{Implications}

-Aside from the proposed approximation function to estimate the skewness-based fragility indicator, insights into the fragility together with the MFD-related parameters can also be drawn from the heatmaps in Fig. \ref{fig: heatmap}.
+Aside from the proposed approximation function to estimate the skewness-based fragility indicator, insights into how the shape of MFD affects the network fragility can also be drawn from the heatmaps in Fig. \ref{fig: heatmap}.
 When $|a_w|$ is not sufficiently large, an increase in $a_f$ contributes to the network's fragility, whereas a larger $|a_w|$ reduces such fragility.
-The implications are twofold: \begin{itemize} \item[-] To minimize urban traffic accident rates and reduce noise pollution, aligned with the long-term goal of Vision Zero in the EU and worldwide to reach no traffic fatalities and severe injuries \citep{doecke_impact_2020}, many cities have implemented stricter speed limits, such as the Tempo 30 regulation in Zurich \citep{menendez_implementing_2022}.
-Although this may reduce the overall serviceability of the urban road networks, it enhances the city's antifragility when dealing with traffic disruptions. \item[-] While backward wave speed is generally linked to the driving behavior of human-driven vehicles, \cite{makridis_platoon_2024} recently found that adaptive cruise control, a precursor to AVs, can increase backward wave speed with minimum headway settings (although still not as fast as free-flow speed), suggesting that introducing AVs into transportation systems could potentially improve the network's antifragility.
-However, this enhancement of antifragility at the macroscopic level may result in fragility at the microscopic level, as minimum safety distances can cause propagating string instability under perturbations \citep{makridis_openacc_2021}, if the connectivity and cooperation levels are not sufficiently high. \end{itemize}
+The implications are twofold: \begin{itemize} \item[-] To minimize urban traffic accident rates and reduce noise pollution, aligned with the long-term goal of Vision Zero in the EU and worldwide to reach minimal traffic fatalities and severe injuries, many cities have implemented stricter speed limits, such as the Tempo 30 regulation in Zurich \citep{menendez_implementing_2022}.
+Although this may reduce the overall serviceability of the urban road networks, it enhances the city's antifragility when dealing with traffic disruptions by decreasing $a_f$. \item[-] While backward wave speed is generally linked to the driving behavior of human-driven vehicles, \cite{makridis_platoon_2024} recently found that adaptive cruise control, a precursor to AVs, can increase backward wave speed with minimum headway settings (although still not as fast as free-flow speed), suggesting that introducing AVs into transportation systems could potentially improve the network's antifragility by increasing $|a_w|$.
+However, this enhancement of antifragility at the macroscopic level may well result in fragility at the microscopic level, as minimum safety distances can cause propagating string instability under perturbations \citep{makridis_openacc_2021}, if the connectivity and cooperation levels are not sufficiently high. \end{itemize}